zamfi/cca-computational-practices-2-spring-2020/project2.md

 3. Add a page later in your narrative whose content depends on seat choice.
 E.g., if it's an even or odd number!

 4. Use data from a Weather API to influence the outcome of a page.
 For exmple, if it's snowy in Fargo, ND -- maybe your train gets stuck in a snowstorm?
+-->

 ### Week 4

-This week, we'll get your code off of codesandbox.io.
+This week, we'll get your code off of codesandbox.io and running in a publicly-accessible place on the web.

 We'll be using the command line a lot this week.
-While the installs are happening, take a look at this [list of terminal commands](https://files.fosswire.com/2007/08/fwunixref.pdf).
+While the installs are happening, take a quick look at this [list of terminal commands](https://files.fosswire.com/2007/08/fwunixref.pdf) to refresh you memory.

 Preparation:

-1. Make sure you have `git` installed in your command line tools.
-Open a terminal and type `git`.
-If you get an error, install `git`!

-2. Make sure you have `node` and `npm` installed.
-You can download these from the [Node.js website](http://nodejs.org).
-Make sure the `node` command opens a prompt on your terminal.

-So, with those out of the way, let's get your code running on a local server on your computer:

 1. Create a GitHub repository for your latest code.
-Click the GitHub icon on the left, give your repository a name, and save it.
+In codesandbox.io, click the GitHub icon on the left, give your repository a name, and save it.

 2. Visit the GitHub repository for your project.
-You should see a "clone or download" button, copy that link.
+You should see a "clone or download" button, copy that link and save it somewhere on your computer so you can refer to it later!

-3. Open a terminal, and `cd` into a new directory that will include your project.

-4. Type `git clone ` and then paste in the link you copied in the previous step.
-Then hit return.
-This will copy your code into the folder you're in.
-Then `cd` into the folder created by `git clone`.
-Use `ls` to show you the contents of the folder you're in!

-5. Run `npm install` -- this will install all the libraries that your project depends on, including react and some other stuff.

-6. Run `npm start` -- this will start your project, and open a browser window pointed at the node server that's running your code!

 #### Using Google Cloud Platform

-Of course the above only runs your code for as long as your laptop is open, and only allows connections from the local wifi network.
-To get your code running on the web permanently, we can use Google Cloud Platform.
+Most modern laptops are capable of running your code as-is -- but of course, that only works as long as your laptop is open, and only allows connections from the local wifi network.
+To get your code running on the web permanently, we can use Google Cloud Platform!

 Sign up for a [Google Cloud Platform account](https://console.cloud.google.com/).
-You'll need to enter a credit card to prove you're human, but you won't be charged.
+You'll need to enter a credit card to prove you're human, but you won't be charged if you follow these directions correctly!

 Create a new project, then navigate to `Compute Engine` > `VM Instances` and create a new VM.
 You'll want to use these settings to make sure it's free!
 Pick your own name, though, obviously.
 (You may need to create a "project" for this.)